biancaglez/MATH218/assets/Final_Project/project.md

 * **Mastery**: Do the speakers appear to have full command of the material?
 Were there obvious gaps in their knowledge of the subject matter?
 Were they able to answer questions coherently?

-Note: You will be evaluated on the quality of your peer feedback.

-# Past Examples of Final Projects

-Examples of final projects from my Spring 2015 Reed College instance of this class are available [here](https://github.com/ReedCollegeMATH241).
-The most straightforward way to view the projects is to:

-* Click the link for a given project
-* Click on the "Download ZIP" button on the top right.
-* If that student did their job, the entire report should be completely reproducible!